vivekrnv/sonic-linux-kernel/README.md

 - New kernel modules which are common to all platforms.
 - Platform specific kernel modules which are impossible or very difficult to be built out of kernel tree.

-Platform specific kernel modules are expected to develop out-of-tree kernel modules, provide them in debian packages to be embeded into SONiC ONE image and installed on their platforms.
+Platform specific kernel modules are expected to develop out-of-tree kernel modules, provide them in debian packages to be embedded into SONiC ONE image and installed on their platforms.

 For all patches, please ensure you have run the patch with `checkpatch.pl` and pass it.